After hours, after closing, after everything.

 Featured in: Free PS1-Style Browser Games (PSX Aesthetic, Vertex Snap, Low-Poly Horror)

-VACATED: The Mall is a free PS1-aesthetic urbex stealth photography game set inside a sprawling 1990s shopping mall years after the doors were chained shut.
+VACATED: The Mall is a PS1-aesthetic urbex stealth photography game set inside a sprawling 1990s shopping mall years after the doors were chained shut.
 The fluorescent strips still flicker over terrazzo floors; ceiling tiles have started to drop; the dry fountain in the food court catches the last of the daylight from the cracked skylight overhead.
-You slip in through a propped-open service door with one job — document five forgotten subjects scattered across two long corridors and the food court atrium, then make it back to the entry before security catches you.
+You slip in through a propped-open service door with one job — document seven forgotten subjects scattered across the food court atrium, its two long corridors, and the abandoned West Wing beyond the north passage (a derelict rainforest-themed café with a drained saltwater tank system, gift shop, and back-of-house kitchen), then make it back to the entry before security catches you.
 Two private guards wander the whole length of the mall on unpredictable routes, a ceiling camera sweeps the food court, and half of the storefronts are sealed behind roll-down security gates.
-Sneak slowly, freeze when their vision cones pass over you, duck behind a clothing rack or a toppled mall bench to break line of sight, and learn where each subject lives by reading the directory kiosk at the entrance.
-Get spotted and you're escorted out — every photo confiscated, full run restart from zero.
-Browser-based, no install, plays on desktop or mobile, five to ten minutes per run.
+Sneak slowly, duck behind a clothing rack or a toppled mall bench to break their line of sight when a vision cone swings your way, and learn where each subject lives by reading the directory kiosk at the entrance.
+Get spotted and you're escorted out — bring the photos out and the run is yours.
+The whole experience is built for one short session: roughly five to ten minutes per run, no installation, no save files, plays in the browser on desktop or mobile.

-Five photo subjects are hidden in plain sight throughout the mall — no floating waypoint markers, you have to find them yourself by exploring.
-Known sightings: a toppled mannequin inside The Lab, an empty register on the Sal Goode counter, the dry fountain at the center of the food court, the mummified Cinnabun sign on the west wall, and an abandoned shopping cart at the gated north end.
-Aim at one in photo range and the crosshair tints amber — press F to snap the polaroid.
+Seven photo subjects are hidden in plain sight — no floating waypoint markers, you have to find them yourself by exploring.
+Five are in the food court wing: a toppled mannequin inside The Lab, an empty register on the Sal Goode checkout counter, the dry fountain at the dead center of the food court, the long-mummified Cinnabun sign on the west wall, and an abandoned shopping cart at the north end.
+Two more wait in the West Wing: the dead RAINFETCH CAFÉ sign over the café entrance, and a slumped, dead animatronic critter in the cross-hall outside it.
+Aim at one within photo range and the crosshair tints amber to confirm — that's your cue to press F (or the F button on mobile) to snap the polaroid.

-After all five photos are taken, walk back south through the entry doors.
-The win screen fires the moment you cross the threshold with a full polaroid set.
-Get spotted at any point and you're escorted out — every photo confiscated, the entire run restarts.
+After all seven photos are taken, walk back south through the entry doors.
+The win screen fires as soon as you cross the threshold with a full polaroid set.
+If you get caught at any point you're escorted out — reset to the entrance with all your photos confiscated, so the entire run starts over from zero.

 VACATED: The Mall is a free browser-based PS1-aesthetic urbex stealth photography game set in an abandoned 1990s shopping mall.
-You sneak past patrolling security guards and a ceiling camera to photograph five forgotten subjects across two corridors and a food court atrium, then escape back through the entry doors.
+You sneak past patrolling security guards and a ceiling camera to photograph seven forgotten subjects across the food court wing and the abandoned West Wing — home to a derelict rainforest-themed café with a drained saltwater tank system, gift shop, and back kitchen — then escape back through the entry doors.

 Yes, VACATED: The Mall is completely free to play in your browser.
 No download, no signup, no paywall.

-Photograph all five subjects scattered throughout the mall (a toppled mannequin, an empty register, the dry fountain, the mummified Cinnabun sign, and an abandoned shopping cart), then walk back to the south entry doors.
+Photograph all seven subjects scattered throughout the mall (a toppled mannequin, an empty register, the dry fountain, the mummified Cinnabun sign, an abandoned shopping cart, the dead RAINFETCH CAFÉ sign, and a slumped animatronic in the West Wing), then walk back to the south entry doors.
 The run completes the moment you cross the threshold with a full polaroid set.

 Getting spotted by a security guard or the ceiling camera triggers the ESCORTED OUT screen.
 You're reset to the entrance with every photo confiscated — the entire run starts over from zero.